 The fees from Invisalign are right at the start, so once treatment has started, there is no going back.
 The lab fee to do this is quite high, so decisions need to be made at the start and they need to be held firm.

-It is common to have a seperate records fee.
+It is common to have a separate records fee.
 This allows the person to pay an initial fee, usually around 10%, to see what is proposed from Align Technologies' technicians.
 If you as a consumer do not like the proposal, you can cease treatment right then and not pay the full fee (usually around $5000-7000).

 The only person that can decide if a full or partial refund should be offered is your dentist.
 In my office, the records fee is not refundable.

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.